Bill McGlaughlin: Additional media appearances

-McGlaughlin has been the co-host of the nationally syndicated radio series Center Stage from Wolf Trap since its inception in 1999.
-He is also the host, since 2007, of the newly relaunched nationally syndicated radio series Concerts from the Library of Congress.
+McGlaughlin was the co-host of the nationally syndicated radio series Center Stage from Wolf Trap since its inception in 1999.
+He was also the host, since 2007, of the newly relaunched nationally syndicated radio series Concerts from the Library of Congress.

-In addition to these and to Saint Paul Sunday and Exploring Music, since 1986 he has also hosted, and occasionally conducted, a number of radio and television programs on NPR, PRI, PBS, and the BBC, and on local NPR affiliates.
+In addition to these and to Saint Paul Sunday and Exploring Music, since 1986 he also hosted, and occasionally conducted, a number of radio and television programs on NPR, PRI, PBS, and the BBC, and on local NPR affiliates.
 He also lectures at and hosts live concerts and concert series and other musical events around the country.

 Drawing upon his expertise as a conductor and his abilities as a music commentator, McGlaughlin contributed one of the ten chapters in the 2008 book, Leonard Bernstein: American Original.
-Editor Barbara Haws describes McGlaughlin's chapter, "On the Podium: Intellect and Energy," in her introduction to the book:
+Editor Barbara Haws describes McGlaughlin's chapter, "On the Podium: Intellect and Energy", in her introduction to the book:

 Bernstein's passion on the podium is perhaps the most indelible image he has left us.
 By evaluating Bernstein's marked conducting scores in the Philharmonic Archives and analyzing his televised performances, conductor, composer, and radio personality Bill McGlaughlin brings together the ephemeral with the workaday to understand better Bernstein's hold over the popular imagination and his remarkable rapport with musicians.
 Melding the flamboyant public display with the private meticulousness seen in the scores provides new insights, and confirms long-held assumptions about what Bernstein was hoping to achieve.